shdown/luastatus/plugins/dbus/README_FN_PROP.rst

 * ``luastatus.plugin.set_property(params)``

-  Set a D-Bus property associated with an inteface. ``params`` must be the same as to ``get_property``, except that a new field ``value`` must be set.
+  Set a D-Bus property associated with an interface. ``params`` must be the same as to ``get_property``, except that a new field ``value`` must be set.
   ``value`` must be a D-Bus value object; it can be constructed with ``luastatus.plugin.dbustypes.mkval_from_fmt`` or